phantom3012/ps-2-midsem-report/README.md

 ## Notes
 * Suggestions and pull requests are welcome.
 * Credit to Nishant Raman for providing a base for me to work on.

+## Changes from the original repo
+* psfacultytwo has been commented out in the abstract sheet present and defined in Thesis.cls
+* Glossaries have been commented out throughout
+* Deprecated bibliography entry code has been commented out